 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 This traditional Mardi Gras King cake is worlds better than anything you can buy at the grocery store.
-This simple spiced yeast dough is filled with a cinnamon sugar filling, twisted into a ring, and adorned with colored sugar.
+This simple spiced yeast dough gets filled with a cinnamon sugar filling, twisted into a ring, and adorned with colored sugar.
 Add a tiny plastic baby to pull the tradition full circle!

-Today’s recipe is brought to you by super persistent coworkers.
+Today’s recipe is brought to you by my former super persistent coworkers.
 Like, the most persistent coworkers can be to pressure you into baking something that is kind of a big deal and is not taken lightly around its consumers.